 Computing: primarily interested in Linux, but also a user of Windows and Mac.

 Genealogy: it's my sister Anne who does most of the hard work, but I do enjoying searching the Internet to find other people with the surname Mountifield.
 Every Mountifield we have found so far is related to us, whether in the UK, USA, Canada, Australia, New Zealand, South Africa, Austria or elsewhere!
 If you are another one, please email us!

-I work as a contract Unix Sysadmin and/or Software Engineer through my own company, Software Insight Ltd. and most of my recent work has been the development of telephony systems, particularly conference bridges, based on Asterisk, for Miton Systems Ltd., of which I used to be joint owner, but from which I have now retired.
+Until recently, I worked as a contract Unix Sysadmin and/or Software Engineer through my own company, Software Insight Ltd. and most of my later work was the development of telephony systems, particularly conference bridges, based on Asterisk, for Miton Systems Ltd., of which I used to be joint owner, but from which I have now retired.